Julián Moyano Di Carlo

 Om Julián Moyano Di Carlo

-Maritime archaeologist interested in the intersections of social learning, technology, ritual, and political economy.
+Maritime archaeologist interested in the intersections of technology, ritual, and political economy.
 My approach integrates archaeological fieldwork, computational analysis, and cross-cultural comparisons.
 Currently, my research focuses on modeling the role of maritime congregations in the evolution of rock art styles in the Nordic Bronze Age.

 I obtained a PhD in Archaeology from the University of Gothenburg, an MA in Maritime Archaeology from the University of Cádiz (2018), and a BA in Archaeology from the University of Barcelona (2014).
 I have a research background in prehistoric boatbuilding and seafaring, rock art analysis, and cross-cultural comparisons.
 I have conducted fieldwork in Spain, Italy, and Sweden and presented my research in several international conferences.